NaliniRaghav/Raghavendra_Nalini_FoodDeliveryApp_Capstone_BackEnd/README.md

 3. Environment Configuration
-    Create a '.env'file in the backed project directory and include:
+    Create a '.env'file in the backend project directory and include:

      MONGO_URI=<FoodOntheFly_Db>
      PORT=3000